 For students who wish to study a language not currently offered in a traditional classroom, there may be an opportunity through the DILS program.
 Visit our DILS page for more information about the program and offered languages.

 ALTEC is pleased to offer non-credit language classes.
 For more information, visit the non-credit language classes page.
-You may also contact our media library for further details (firstname.lastname@example.org 303-492-6292).
+You may also contact The Hive for further details: firstname.lastname@example.org or 303-492-6292.

 Looking for opportunities to travel, explore, and broaden your experience and perspectives while staying on track with your degree?
 The University of Colorado's Study Abroad program might be just what you are looking for!
 Visit the study abroad program page for more information.

 Interested in joining our team?
-The Anderson Language & Technology Center employs CU students as well as staff members to help run the library as well as ALTEC's other various functions.
-Visit our Career Resources page for a full listing of positions.
+The Anderson Language & Technology Center employs CU students as well as staff members to help run The HIVE as well as ALTEC's other various functions.
+Visit our About Us page (bottom) for a list of positions.